swainechen/chenlab-training/websites/gis-aws/content/14-Appendix/01-currentworkshopsched.md

 **Schedule by day**
 **2 June 2021**
-*09:00 AM – 09:15 AM*:  GIS x AWS Introduction to AWS for Genomics Analysis
+*09:00 AM - 09:30 AM*: GIS x AWS Intro and your first cloud instance: Theory
-*09:10 AM – 10:30 AM*:  Your first cloud instance: initialization, storage, and best practices
+*09:30 AM - 10:30 AM*: GIS x AWS Intro and your first cloud instance: Practical
-*10:30 AM – 10:45 AM*:  Break
+*10:30 AM - 10:45 AM*: Break
-*10:45 AM – 11:30 AM*:  Transferring and processing data
+*10:45 AM - 11:15 AM*: Data processing and saving your work: Theory
-*11:30 AM – 12:00 PM*:  Stopping an Instance and Saving everything for later
+*11:15 AM - 12:00 PM*: Data processing and saving your work: Practical

 **3 June 2021**
-*09:00 AM - 09:15 AM*: Introduction to Object storage (S3)
+*09:00 AM - 09:30 AM*: S3 storage and using a saved AMI: Theory
-*09:15 AM - 10:30 AM*: Restarting a saved instance (AMI) and S3 data transfer
+*09:30 AM - 10:30 AM*: S3 storage and using a saved AMI: Practical
 *10:30 AM - 10:45 AM*: Break
-*10:45 AM - 11:30 AM*: Sharing data with others - securely
+*10:45 AM - 11:15 AM*: Sharing data and checking the bill: Theory
-*11:30 AM - 12:00 PM*: Exploring billing and costs
+*11:15 AM - 12:00 PM*: Sharing data and checking the bill: Practical

+**Your AMI ID**
+The AMI used for this exercise is `CHENLAB-PUBLIC-210513`.

 **Troubleshooting**
 This is an online workshop and technical difficulties are to be expected.

-If you are dropped from your call, please email scgeiger@gis.a-star.edu.sg to alert the trainers, and we will make sure that you are welcomed back.
+If you are dropped from your call and have difficulty returning to the course, please email scgeiger@gis.a-star.edu.sg to alert the trainers, and we will make sure that you are welcomed back.